 Variants of the theorem include multiple and even infinitely many typists, and the target text varies between an entire library and a single sentence.
 The history of these statements can be traced back to Aristotle's On Generation and Corruption and Cicero's De natura deorum, through Blaise Pascal and Jonathan Swift, and finally to modern statements with their iconic typewriters.
 In the early 20th century, Émile Borel and Arthur Eddington used the theorem to illustrate the timescales implicit in the foundations of statistical mechanics."

 I'll be honest.
 I'm mediocre at best.
 I'm a 'Fly-By-The-Seat-Of-My-Pants' storyteller.
 I think that I have the creative talent to be good, but find myself too lazy to put too much work into outlining and preparing for it, instead simply going for it and writing myself into several corners.
 As a result, some of my works might get repetitive, but under that, for each one, I believe, and know, that there is a genuine story to be told, and relateable, powerful characters.
 If you disagree, why the hell are you reading this?

-If you find my OC driven, repetitive and occasionally forced stories lacking, I'll understand.
+If you find my OC driven, repetitive, and occasionally forced stories lacking, I'll understand.
 But if you were to call them pathetic, worthless, wastes of my time?
 I'd disagree with you, and I'm certain that some of those who have positively reviewed me, or favorited me or one of my stories would too, as they are serving to entertain people, and improve my own ability as a writer.

 I don't do the best job of selling myself, but you have to admit, that tirade/diatribe sounded... or... looked... that tirade/diatribe seemed confident when you read it.